Asd-g/AviSynth-SangNom2/README.md

 ## Parameters:

 - clip\
     A clip to process.
-It must be Y/YUV(A) 8..32-bit format.
+It must be Y/YUV(A) 8..32-bit planar format.

 - order\
     0: Double frame rate, top and bottom fields are kept but DoubleWeave must be called before SangNom2.\